Maverick County DWI Guide

 Critical Deadlines

-• ALR Hearing Deadline: In Texas, you have only 15 days from the date of your arrest to request an Administrative License Revocation (ALR) hearing.
-This hearing is separate from your criminal case and determines whether your driver's license will be suspended.
-Failing to request a hearing within this timeframe will result in an automatic license suspension.
+• ALR Hearing Request: You have only 15 calendar days from the date of your arrest to request an Administrative License Revocation (ALR) hearing with the Texas Department of Public Safety (DPS).
+Failure to request a hearing within this timeframe will result in an automatic suspension of your driver's license 40 days after your arrest.

 Local Resources